Rita-Bernstein/Quarter_Circle_Forward_PUNCH_Mod/README.md

 # Content

-* Nine relics done of 16+ planned, with temporary images and placeholder sounds.
+* Ten relics done of 16+ planned, with temporary images and placeholder sounds.
 * Seven game modifiers, ranging from adding more relics at start to making the game harder.
-* Zero cards done (but working on it) of 6 planned, accessible only through one relic.
+* Six cards, acessible through one specific relic.

 # Current State